sylt-lang/sylt-lang/README.md

 Currently, Sylt can only run single files.
 The last filename given is run.

-The `-v` flag also lets you see a lot of debug output.
+The `-v` flag also lets you see some debug output.
 If you want to debug the compiler and runtime this might be helpful.

 The `-vv` flag gives even more debug output.
-Don't count seeing anything from your own program!
+Don't count on seeing anything from your own program!

 ## Endgame